planetfederal/workshops/workshops/geoserver/style/source/style/linestring.rst

          stroke: blue;
        }

 #.
-And use the :guilabel:`Map` tab to preview the result.
+Click :guilabel:`Submit` and then the :guilabel:`Map` tab for an initial preview.

+   You can use this tab to follow along as the style is edited, it will refresh each time :guilabel:`Submit` is pressed.

    .. image:: img/line.png